XMB5/svtweb/README.md

 - a/b does not correspond with color: remove text? swap text with color?

 ## todo
-- show correct in middle
+- allow configuring correct points and incorrect points
-    - user icon if advisor
-- randomize side of colors
 - breaks every x rounds
-- sound form
 - do https://en.wikipedia.org/wiki/Positive_and_Negative_Affect_Schedule automatically

 ## programming ideas